thosgood/qubit.guide/README.md

 ## To-do

+1. idea blocks in dark mode
-1. why are some captions above figures and some below?
+1. sort out captions for margin figures in gitbook
+  + they're currently just formatted as usual text?
 1. `\newcommand`s to somewhere shared by tex **and** html output
 1. svg output for figures
 1. license and funding information along with bookdown link in `_includes/footer.html`